Junos OS Release Notes for Junos Fusion Enterprise

-Loop detection might not work on extended ports in a Junos fusion scenario.
+Loop detection might not work on extended ports in Junos fusion scenarios.
 PR1460209

 The temperature sensor alarm is seen on EX4300 in a Junos fusion scenario.
 PR1466324

-This section lists the errata and changes in Junos OS Release 19.4R3 documentation for Junos fusion for enterprise.
+There are no errata or changes in Junos OS Release 19.3R3 for documentation for Junos fusion for enterprise.

 Migration, Upgrade, and Downgrade Instructions

-This section contains the procedure to upgrade or downgrade Junos OS and satellite software for a Junos fusion for enterprise.
-Upgrading or downgrading Junos OS and satellite software might take several hours, depending on the size and configuration of the Junos fusion for enterprise topology.
+This section contains the procedure to upgrade or downgrade Junos OS and satellite software for a Junos Fusion Enterprise.
+Upgrading or downgrading Junos OS and satellite software might take several hours, depending on the size and configuration of the Junos Fusion Enterprise topology.